mcyph/world_subnational_covid_crawler/README.md

 and infection sources in many cases.
 The outputted data is updated periodically and can be obtained from https://github.com/mcyph/global_subnational_covid_data, which is updated automatically.
-This project page also contains information about the websites which are crawled.
+This project page also contains information about the websites which are crawled and the possible datatypes/schemas.

 It was intended to automatically obtain statistics related to COVID-19 for the [COVID-19 Case Tracker Australia](https://covid-19-au.com/) website which was